-The EACH project is an on-going endeavor to teach students about complexity in evolution.
-The project began with a focus on getting students to explore models wherein altruism, cooperation, and group behaviors could survive under Darwinian selection.
-The motivation behind the project was to expand students' notion of fitness and to get them to take into account the complex field of factors that play into the evolutionary process.
-The present research concentrates on students' conceptions of fitness, and is directed at helping them to develop intuitions about evolution as a multi-level process.
-More recent EACH project research, not included in this paper, addresses student conceptions of randomness in natural selection, and focuses on fostering students' intuitions about genetic variation in populations and the mechanism of genetic drift..
+The Simulated Evolution project is an on-going endeavor to teach students about complexity in evolution.
+The EACH unit began with a focus on getting students to explore models wherein altruism, cooperation, and group behaviors could survive under Darwinian selection.
+The motivation behind this unit was to expand students' notion of fitness and to get them to take into account the complex field of factors that play into the evolutionary process.
+The unit concentrates on students' conceptions of fitness, and is directed at helping them to develop intuitions about evolution as a multi-level process.
+Additional EACH unit models, not included in this paper, addresses student conceptions of randomness in natural selection, and focuses on fostering students' intuitions about genetic variation in populations and the mechanism of genetic drift..

-3.1 The Students
+The Students

 The students participating in the present study were undergraduates at Tufts University.
 These four volunteers were drawn from the sciences and social sciences departments.
-Beverly is a junior biology major; she came to the EACH interested in getting a 'complex systems' understanding of evolution.
-David is a junior biology major who came to the EACH project because he wanted to understand how altruism could be an evolutionary advantage.
-Amy is a sophomore sociology major who wanted a better understanding of how the social and group dynamics of populations could evolve.
-Derek is a freshman chemistry major who came to the EACH project because of his interest in combining his interests in evolutionary biology with his interests in mathematics.
+Beverly was a junior biology major; she came to the Simulated Evolution project interested in getting a 'complex systems' understanding of evolution.
+David was a junior biology major who came to the Simulated Evolution project because he wanted to understand how altruism could be an evolutionary advantage.
+Amy was a sophomore sociology major who wanted a better understanding of how the social and group dynamics of populations could evolve.
+Derek was a freshman chemistry major who came to the Simulated Evolution project because of his desire to combine his interests in evolutionary biology with his interests in mathematics.
 They had all studied evolutionary theory in either a high school or university class.
-They came to the study in response to an advertisement offering the opportunity to interact with computer models and simulations that could result in improved understanding of evolution
+They were recruited to the study by an advertisement offering the opportunity to interact with computer models and simulations that could result in improved understanding of evolution.

-We began each session by asking the students to discuss their ideas on evolutionary theory.
+We began the study by meeting with each student individually and asking them to discuss their ideas on evolutionary theory.
 All of the students expressed common intuitions about individual selection, and at some point in the discussion mentioned "survival of the fittest."
 But when asked to flesh out the idea of fitness, the students had difficulty articulating what 'fitness' meant to them beyond the popular notion that fitness was strength: the power of an individual to dominate other individuals.
 These pre-session interviews gave useful guidance to the research team on how to scaffold student interaction with the models.
-They also served to set the ground for the project intervention as students started to question their assumptions about the meaning of "fitness" - questions which were elaborated and discussed once they began to interact with the models.
+They also served to set the ground for the project intervention as students started to question their assumptions about the meaning of "fitness" - questions that were elaborated and discussed once they began to interact with the models.

-3.2 Overview of the Activities
+Overview of the Activities

-As part of the EACH project, we have developed a series of models that enable students to interact with certain evolutionary scenarios in order to discover what outcomes are plausible, how their assumptions about fitness play into the their expectations, and how different environmental and social considerations can affect the fitness of different populations.
+As part of the Simulated Evolution project, we have developed a series of models that enable students to interact with certain evolutionary scenarios in order to discover what outcomes are plausible, how their assumptions about fitness play into the their expectations, and how different environmental and social considerations can affect the fitness of different populations.
 These models serve as seeds for developing intuitions about evolutionary processes.
 Students run these models exploring their behavior under a variety of conditions.
 They then modify and extend the models to further refine their thinking.
-Ultimately, our hope is that most students participating in the EACH project will be inspired to develop and discuss their own models of evolutionary scenarios, thereby developing a self-sustaining means for testing their intuitions about evolution, and gaining an increasingly rich understanding of the complexity of the evolutionary process.
+Ultimately, our hope is that most students participating in the Simulated Evolution project will be inspired to develop and discuss their own models of evolutionary scenarios, thereby developing a self-sustaining means for testing their intuitions about evolution, and gaining an increasingly rich understanding of the complexity of the evolutionary process.